IndianaBonesUrMom/ESX_Rallyjob/README.md

 # ESX_Rallyjob
-#Rallydriver job and dynamic payment system for FiveM ESX
+#Rallydriver job FiveM ESX

 Features:
 1. Paychecks according to lap-time.
+Paycheck tiers: Gold (lap record), Silver, Bronze and failure.
 2. Laptimes are auto-maintained and always dictated by the current lap record.
 Getting good paychecks gets harder and harder when time goes by.

 How to install: